digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - Rapid scaling  - millions of requests per second
 - 1 interface w/ static IP per AZ and use Elastic IP (whitelisting) Can do SSL Pass through
-- Can load balance non HTTPS appliactions -doesn't are about anything above TCP/UDP -
+- Can load balance non HTTPS applications -doesn't are about anything above TCP/UDP -
 ## SSL Offload & Session Stickiness
 - Bridging
-  - Listener is configured for HTTPS Connection is terminiated on ELB & certicate is needed for the domain name
+  - Listener is configured for HTTPS Connection is terminated on ELB & certificate is needed for the domain name
-  - ELB Iniates a new SSL instances need SSL certifcates and the compute required for cryptographic operations
+  - ELB Initiates a new SSL instances need SSL certificates and the compute required for cryptographic operations
-- Passthough
+- Passthrough
-  - Listener is configiured for TCP, NO encryption or decryption happends on NLB connection is passed to backend instance
+  - Listener is configured for TCP, NO encryption or decryption happens on NLB connection is passed to backend instance
-  - The client connects Each instance needs appropiate SSL cert install With this architecture there is no certificate exposeure to AWS all self managed and secure, the LB doesn't need certcates installed as it does with bridging
+  - The client connects Each instance needs appropriate SSL cert install With this architecture there is no certificate exposure to AWS all self managed and secure, the LB doesn't need certificates installed as it does with bridging

 - Offload
   - Listener is configured for HTTPS connections are terminated and then backend connections use HTTP
-  - ELB to the connections use HTTP no certifacte ir cryptographoc operations
+  - ELB to the connections use HTTP no certificates ir cryptographic operations

 ## Connection Stickiness
   - AWSALB Cookie 1s to 7 days
-  - Server Failour or cookie expries
+  - Server Failover or cookie expires
   - Uneven load on backend server.

 ## Event Driven Architecture

 ### Lambda
-- Functiom as a service FaaS
+- Function as a service FaaS
 - Event driven invocation ( execution)
 - Lambda function = piece of code in one language
 - Lambda functions use a runtime ( e.g Python 3.6)